-Date Version Changes compared to previous issue April 3, 2006 1.10 Simplified Version Initial Release February 8, 2007 2.00 Added method to change bus speed (Normal Speed up to 25MHz and High Speed up to 50 MHz) Operational Voltage Requirement is extended to 2.7-3.6V Combine sections 12 (Physical Properties) and 13 (Mechanical Extensions) and add miniSDIO to the new section 13 (Physical Properties) Add Embedded SDIO ATA Standard Function Interface Code Reference of Physical Ver2.00 supports SDHC combo card.
-Some typos in Ver1.10 are fixed.
+Date Version Changes compared to previous issue April 3, 2006 1.10 The first release of the SDIO Simplified Specification February 8, 2007 2.00 Followings functions are added in this version (1) Added method to change bus speed (Normal Speed up to 25MHz and High Speed up to 50 MHz) (2) Operational Voltage Requirement is extended to 2.7-3.6V (3) Combine sections 12 (Physical Properties) and 13 (Mechanical Extensions) and add miniSDIO to the new section 13 (Physical Properties) (4) Add Embedded SDIO ATA Standard Function Interface Code (5) Reference of Physical Ver2.00 supports SDHC combo card.
+(6) Some typos in Ver1.10 are fixed.
+February 25, 2011 3.00 Followings functions are added in this version (1) Definition of Embedded SDIO (2) Ultra High Speed Bus Speed Mode (UHS-I) (3) Power Control Extension (Power State Control) (4) Asynchronous Interrupt in 4-bit mode (5) Shared Bus for supporting multiple devices (6) Interface Signal of Embedded Device applicable to Shared Bus Asynchronous Interrupt is not included in this document.